Things to remember when compiling/linking C/C++ software

 .dll (dynamic link libraries)

-Another cool thing about dynamic libraries, is that they can be linked during runtime, not just compile time.
+Another cool thing about dynamic libraries, is that they can be loaded during runtime, not just linked at compile time.
 An example of runtime dynamic libraries are browser plugins.

 .so files are created like this: